Acupuncture for pets

 - Neurological conditions

-In almost anybody’s case, acupuncture often requires more than one treatment.
-Patients are evaluated at each acupuncture session to look for their response at that very moment so we can tailor our treatments each and every time.
+Acupuncture often requires more than one treatment.
+Patients are evaluated at each session to look for their response so we can tailor our treatments each and every time.

 Types of Acupuncture

-Focusing on trigger points, dry needling involves the placement of thin needles on specific areas for a short period of time to ease pain.
+Dry needling involves the placement of thin needles at specific acupoints on many areas of the body for a short period of time.

 YOUR PET, ACUPUNCTURE, AND LASER THERAPY